rpuig2001/CDM/README.md

   - Low Visibility Operations Rate/hour (ex. rateLvo ops="10").
   - Expired CTOT time, it selects the time before expire the CTOT if the pilot is not connected (ex. expiredCtot time="15").
   - ReaMsg (ex. minutes="0"). - It sets the time to add for the *"Send Rea Message"* function.
+  - [OPTIONAL] Taxizones URL (ex.
+Taxizones url="https://........"), if if no URL needed, just leave it blank (ex.
+Taxizones url="").
+  - Default Taxi time in minutes if taxi time not found in the taxizones.txt file (ex.
+DefaultTaxiTime minutes="15").
+  - Refresh Time in seconds (ex.
+RefreshTime seconds="20").
 - ctot.txt
   - Add CTOTs which will be imported on Euroscope start-up or with the command ".cdm ctot".
 Add CTOTs with the following format: ``CALLSIGN,CTOT`` or ``XXXXXX,CTOT``, ex: ``XXXXXX,1745`` - XXXXXX is vatsim user's CID or ``VLG11P,1745`` (Each line has an aircraft)
 - taxizones.txt